Discharge Conditions: How to Request Review

 Can a PTSD diagnosis change my discharge condition?

 Yes.
-If you have been diagnosed with PTSD and believe your discharge was related to PTSD.
-Under the Hagel Memo of 2014, Boards are required to give liberal consideration to every petition for a discharge upgrade based on PTSD.
+If you have been diagnosed with PTSD and believe your discharge was related to your diagnosis.
+Under the Hagel Memo of 2014 and the Carson Memo of 2016, Boards are required to give liberal consideration to every petition for a discharge upgrade based on PTSD.
 This is true even if you were not diagnosed with PTSD until many years after your service was completed.

 Will sexual trauma or other mentall illness change my discharge condition?